Mountain Equipment Company Logo

 Choosing your trail runners

-If you're tackling tough trails with loose dirt, steep inclines, muddy patches, and protruding rocks, trail shoes with aggressive treads are essential for grip.
-Deep lugs on the soles provide traction, help control braking on descents, and are designed to self-clean, preventing mud buildup.
-Look for trail running shoes with a cushioned midsole, featuring a foam layer that absorbs shock on rough and uneven surfaces for added comfort and protection.
-Some people use trail running shoes for hiking, and they can be suitable for light day hikes.
-Keep in mind that they don’t have the same level of support, stability or durability as actual hiking shoes or boots.
+If you are tackling tough trails with loose dirt, steep inclines, muddy patches, and protruding rocks, trail running shoes with aggressive treads are essential for grip and stability.
+Deep lugs on the soles provide traction, help control braking on descents, and are often designed to self-clean, preventing mud buildup from slowing you down.
+A cushioned midsole is also important.
+Look for shoes with a foam layer that absorbs shock on rough and uneven surfaces, reducing impact on your joints and providing added comfort over long distances.

 Finding your fit